 Compared to last year, this year I had more time to detach myself from the phenomenal world and immerse myself in one story after another.

-Recently, a labmate said I have a lot of exploratory spirit—perhaps that's true.
+Recently, a labmate said I have a spirit of exploration—perhaps that's true.
 New things always attract my curiosity.
-This year's biggest progress might be starting to learn some frontend knowledge.
-Actually, I had thought about learning related knowledge several times before, but always gave up because I thought watching tutorials would take too much time.
-This year, because I wanted to write a Lab GPU Monitor and Electric Vehicle Charging Station Status for my own convenience, I started learning while coding, then improving while learning.
+The biggest progress this year might be starting to learn some frontend knowledge.
+Actually, I've thought about learning this several times before, but always gave up because I thought lectures would take too much time.
+This year, because I wanted to write a Lab GPU Monitor and Electric Vehicle Charging Station Status for my own convenience, I started learning while coding, and then improving while learning.
 On the other hand, it's also because of this personal homepage based on Mix Space and Shiro—I really like this style, but there were still some things I wasn't satisfied with, so I made some improvements with the help of AI and my own understanding.
 I'll write a blog post to introduce these improvements when I have time.

 Do1e/mijia-api Star History

-Hope to maintain the curiosity for learning next year, with infinite progress.
+Hope to maintain the curiosity for learning next year, infinite progress.

 Hello, 2025

-I really like my current life—perhaps it's contentment bringing happiness.
-I hope to continue this way in 2025.
-Of course, my research progress has been a bit slow, so I hope to publish some results soon to create positive feedback and give me more motivation to keep moving forward.
+I really like my life right now.
+Perhaps it's contentment.
+I hope to continue this in 2025.
+Of course, my research progress has been a bit slow.
+I hope to publish a result soon, form a positive feedback loop, and give me more motivation to keep moving forward.